merlin-von-deggendorf/DiscordImpostor/README.md

 npm start
 ```

-Invite the bot to your server, then use `/impostor` with at least 3 users.
+Invite the bot to your server, run `/impostor` in a channel, let at least 3 people join via the button, then have the creator click **Send words**.

+Games are stored in MariaDB/MySQL (see `.env` for host/user/password/database/pool settings).

 ## Install as a service (Debian)
 ```bash